 Australia sees itself as an Indo-Pacific regional power with global interests.
 Germany and the EU play a key role in the country’s international relations: Australia and Germany have been linked by a strategic partnership since 2013, which was further expanded in 2021.
-Cooperation in the economic and research spheres, as well as on security issues and between the armed forces is growing steadily on this basis.
-It is founded on the shared values and support for the preservation and further development of the rules-based international order.
+Cooperation in the economic and research spheres, as well as on security issues is growing steadily on this basis.

 Germany is Australia’s second most important trading partner in Europe (after the UK).
 Germany’s main exports to Australia are motor vehicles, medicines and pharmaceutical products as well as machinery.
 Australia’s principle exports to Germany are gold and other precious metals, coins and agricultural products.
-In the cooperation between Germany and Australia, the energy sphere, including hydrogen and raw materials, is of particular interest because it combines Australia’s wealth of natural resources, research expertise on both sides and climate protection, which is ever more important.
+In the cooperation between Germany and Australia, energy – including green hydrogen – and raw materials are of particular interest.

 A free trade agreement between the EU and Australia is intended to further strengthen economic exchange.